Willie Nelson once said, “Once you replace negative thoughts with positive ones, you’ll start having positive results.”

 Of course, you cannot simply implement these once and expect your recovery (and life) to be filled with more happiness.
 You must practice all these consistently, putting in a lot of effort and practicing them even on days you feel down.
 Pick one exercise and give it a try – see which ones resonate with you most.

 Avalon Malibu is a world-renowned, California state-licensed mental health and substance abuse recovery center.
-If you are ready to seek treatment to develop the tools you need to overcome life’s obstacles and be on the road towards happiness, health, and well-being, call us today at 855-668-9094 for a consultation.
+If you are ready to seek treatment to develop the tools you need to overcome life’s obstacles and be on the road towards happiness, health, and well-being, contact us today at 855-668-9094 for a consultation.